Skip to main content

 This setting specifies the maximum number of datasets that can be loaded in parallel during startup.
 By default, the number of parallel datasets is unlimited.

-The results cache section specifies runtime cache configuration.
+The search results cache section specifies runtime search cache configuration.
 Learn more.

 runtime: